MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 **Description**:

 Attackers use tools that implement various protocols such as SMB, Kerberos, and NTLM in non-standard ways.
-While this type of network traffic is accepted by Windows without warnings, [!INCLUDE [Product short](includes/product-short.md)] is able to recognize potential malicious intent.
+While this type of network traffic is accepted by Windows without warnings, Defender for Identity is able to recognize potential malicious intent.
 The behavior is indicative of brute force techniques.

 **Learning period**: